Nuclear Wallet Cards 2005

 References

-1. Evaluated Nuclear Structure Data File- a computer file of evaluated experimental nuclear structure data maintained by the National Nuclear Data Center, Brookhaven National Laboratory (file as of January, 2005).
+1. Evaluated Nuclear Structure Data File - a computer file of evaluated experimental nuclear structure data maintained by the National Nuclear Data Center, Brookhaven National Laboratory (file as of August 15, 2011).

 3. Nuclear Physics - North Holland Publishing Co., Amsterdam - Evaluations for A = 3 to 20.

-4. Nuclear Science Reference File- a bibliographic computer file of nuclear science references continually updated and maintained by the National Nuclear Data Center, Brookhaven National Laboratory.
-Recent literature is scanned by D. Winchell.
+5. Nuclear Science Reference File a bibliographic computer file of nuclear science references continually updated and maintained by the National Nuclear Data Center, Brookhaven National Laboratory.

-7. Table of Isotopes, N. Holden, The CRC Handook of Physics and Chemistry (2004).
+8. Table of Isotopes, N. Holden, The CRC Handbook of Physics and Chemistry (2004).

-The seventh edition of nuclear wallet cards was produced in pda or pdf formats and released in April of 2005.
+The eigth edition of nuclear wallet cards was produced in pdf format and released in November of 2011.